Porto: Tourism

 In recent years, Porto has experienced a significant rise in tourism, aided in part by the establishment of a Ryanair hub at Francisco de Sá Carneiro Airport.
-The city was named European Best Destination in 2012, 2014, and 2017.
 Between January and November 2017, the city received 2.8 million overnight visitors and 1.4 million day-trippers, 73 per cent of whom were international tourists.
 Tourism revenues increased by over 11 per cent during that period, according to a 2018 report.
+More than 3 million tourists visited the city during 2025.

-A 2019 report noted that over 10 pre cent of Porto's economic activity is generated by tourism.
+A 2019 report noted that over 10 percent of Porto's economic activity is generated by tourism.
 The hotel occupancy rate in 2017 was 77%.

 According to a 2019 scholarly study, "Porto is one of the fastest-growing European tourist destinations that has experienced exponential growth in the demand for city-break tourists".

 Notable attractions include the Porto Cathedral, Dom Luís I Bridge, Café Majestic, Livraria Lello, and the gardens of Palácio de Cristal.